Jacques d'Humières: Early life and family

-Jacques d'Humières was the son of Jean II de Humières.
+Jacques d'Humières was the son of Jean II d'Humières.
 Jean was governor of Péronne and a military captain in the later Italian Wars, commanding the dauphin's lance company until he was of age.
-His father in turn Jean I de Humières had been lieutenant-general of Dauphiné, Savoy and Piedmont.
+He was also at times lieutenant-general of Dauphiné, Savoy and Piedmont.
 His family had long had disputes with the house of Bourbon-Vendôme.

 In 1561, his sister Léonore married Guillaume de Montmorency-Thoré, the fifth son of Anne de Montmorency.

 Reign of François II

 During 1560, Humières was elevated to the role of 'gentleman of the chamber' a reasonably prestigious role at the court.
 In November 1560, Humières' brother Louis died, and he succeeded him as governor of Péronne, Montdidier and Roye.

 Reign of Charles IX

 In 1561 the recently freed from jail Louis, Prince of Condé of the Bourbon-Vendôme, with whom Humières had considerable disagreement was granted the governorship of Picardie.
 Condé set about elevating the Protestant nobility of the region, governing through Jean de Monchy, sieur de Senaport as his lieutenant-general.
 In 1568 however Humières would ascend to this key role.

 Anjou, brother to king Charles IX wrote to Humières in his capacity as lieutenant-general of Picardie, shortly after the resumption of hostilities in September 1568.
 In his letter he decried the disobedience of the Protestants and urged him to suppress any disorders that emerged in his governate.
 At this time he became a chevalier de Ordre de Saint-Michel being knighted by his predecessor as lieutenant-general.
 He was further granted independence from the authority of the governor of the province, on the grounds that Péronne had only been subordinated to Picardie with the elevated of a former governor of Péronne to overall governor.